Hear the story of Children's Minnesota's first heart transplant.

 Children’s Minnesota announced it received the Centers for Medicare and Medicaid Services (CMS) certification of its Heart Failure and Heart Transplant program.

 Children’s Minnesota is proud to announce it has received certification from the Centers for Medicare and Medicaid Services (CMS) for its Heart Failure and Heart Transplant (HFHT) program.
-This is the first exclusively pediatric heart transplant program in Minnesota, providing the most comprehensive pediatric cardiology services in the region.
+This dedicated pediatric heart transplant program at Children’s Minnesota is among the most comprehensive pediatric cardiology services in the region.

 Read more about the heart transplant that saved Blake's life at Children's Minnesota.

 Mayo Clinic and Children’s Minnesota work together on a complex heart surgery to give a 6 year old another chance at childhood.

 Hunter was diagnosed with Dextro-Transposition of the Great Arteries, or d-TGA, a ventricular septal defect (VSD) and a restrictive atrial septal defect (ASD) at birth.
 Today, Hunter is a happy and healthy 17 month old.

 Allison Kimmes is a mother of two, Kashton and Annistyn.
 In this blog, she outlines her family’s experience with the congenital heart defect Kasthon was born with.